aakriti-911/Data-Modelling-using-PostgreSQL/README.md

 - [x] to implement an ETL pipeline that transfers the data from the files in the folder `/data` into the tables to Postgres

 ## Requirements

-This project was done on a Linux-OS ([Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop)) with the source-code editor [Visual Studio Code](https://code.visualstudio.com/).

 To implement the project you will need the following things:
 - Python